 Built in the late 17th century, The Folly is Settle’s only Grade 1 listed historic house and the town’s finest and most significant building.

-Yet still some of its history still remains a mystery.
+Yet some of its history still remains a mystery.

 Today, you can visit The Folly and discover our packed programme of exhibitions and events, enjoy a delicious drink, home baked cake or lunch in our Coffee House and buy work by Yorkshire makers in our Artisans’ Gallery shop.